Asthma, Allergy & Immunology on Long Island, NY.

 • Animal dander

-For many asthma sufferers, timing of these symptoms is closely related to physical activity.
+For many people living with asthma, the timing of these symptoms is closely related to physical activity.
 And, some otherwise healthy people can develop asthma symptoms only when exercising.
 This is called exercise-induced asthma (EIA).
 Staying active is an important way to stay healthy, so asthma shouldn’t keep you on the sidelines.
-Dr. Guida can develop a management plan to keep your symptoms under control before, during and after physical activity.
+Dr. Guida can develop a management plan to keep your symptoms under control before, during, and after physical activity.

-Occupational asthma is caused by inhaling fumes, gases, dust or other potentially harmful substances while on the job.
+Occupational asthma is caused by inhaling fumes, gases, dust, or other potentially harmful substances while on the job.
 Childhood asthma impacts millions of children and their families.
-In fact, the majority of children who develop asthma do so before the age of five.
+The majority of children who develop asthma do so before the age of five.

-There is no cure for asthma, but once it is properly diagnosed and a treatment plan is in place you will be able to manage your condition, and your quality of life.
-An allergist is best qualified physician in diagnosing and treating asthma.
+There is no cure for asthma, but once it is properly diagnosed, and a treatment plan is in place, you will be able to manage your condition and your quality of life.
+An allergist is the best qualified physician to diagnose and treat asthma.
 With the help of your allergist, you can take control of your condition and participate in normal activities.

 Some people have chronic urticaria that occurs almost daily for months or, in some cases, years.
 Treatment with oral antihistamines is frequently successful, but in severe cases, steroids may be needed.

-In addition to allergic reactions to medications, foods, or other substances, hives may be triggered by viral infections, temperature extremes, water, sun, and physical exercise.
+In addition to allergic reactions to medications, foods, or other substances, hives may also be triggered by; viral infections, temperature extremes, water, sun, and physical exercise.